Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: results and discussion

 Next, we address the response of the spectra to the AFM ordering, characterized by the spectral difference, $I_\text{PM}-I_\text{AFM}$, and its relation to the insulating mechanism.
 We take advantage of the fact that, in a computer, we can tune between the Mott-Hubbard- and Slater-insulator regimes in both studied materials by changing the $E_B$ of the Ir $5d$ states away from its realistic value.
 In practice, this is achieved by varying $\mu_{\rm dc}$.
-The LDA+DMFT valence-band spectra for the two regimes are shown in Figs.~\ref{fig_dosxps}(a)--(h).
-In the Mott-Hubbard regime for \sroa [$\mu_{\rm dc}=19.4$~eV in (a)], the charge gap at the Fermi energy ($E_F$) survives in the PM insulating (PMI) solution.
-The gap size is slightly increased in the AFM insulating (AFI) solution compared with the PMI one, as in the single-band Hubbard model~\cite{Sangiovanni06} and consistent with previous DMFT studies for \sroa~\cite{Arita12,Martins2011,Li13,Zhang2013,Lenz2019}.
-The charge gap collapses in the PM metallic (PMM) solution in the Slater-insulator regime for \srob [$\mu_{\rm dc}=20.4$~eV in (g)].
-The results for $I_\text{PM}-I_\text{AFM}$ in Figs.~\ref{fig_dosxps}(i)--(p) show that the core-level HAXPES spectra reflects the insulating mechanism rather than a specific material.
+The LDA+DMFT valence-band spectra for the two regimes are shown in Figs.~\ref{fig_dosxps}(a)--\ref{fig_dosxps}(h).
+In the Mott-Hubbard regime for Sr$_{2}$IrO$_{4}$ [$\mu_{\rm dc}=19.4$~eV in Fig.\ref{fig_dosxps}(a)], the charge gap at $E_F$ survives in the PM insulating (PMI) solution.
+The gap size is slightly increased in the AFM insulating (AFI) solution compared with the PMI one, as in the single-band Hubbard model~\cite{Sangiovanni06} and consistent with previous DMFT studies for Sr$_{2}$IrO$_{4}$~\cite{Arita12,Martins2011,Li13,Zhang2013,Lenz2019}.
+The charge gap collapses in the PM metallic (PMM) solution in the Slater-insulator regime for Sr$_{3}$Ir$_{2}$O$_{7}$ [$\mu_{\rm dc}=20.4$~eV in Fig.~\ref{fig_dosxps}(g)].
+The results for $I_\text{PM}-I_\text{AFM}$ in Figs.~\ref{fig_dosxps}(i)--~\ref{fig_dosxps}(p) show that the core-level HAXPES spectra reflect the insulating mechanism rather than a specific material; i.e.,~similar spectral changes are obtained in both crystal structures of Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$ across the Mott-Hubbard and Slater regimes.
 In particular, the spectral weight of the feature $A$ decreases in a Mott-Hubbard case upon the transition from AFI to PMI phase, indicated by the blue arrow in Fig.~\ref{fig_dosxps}(i), resulting in a peak with negative sign in $I_\text{PM}-I_\text{AFM}$.
 In a Slater case, transitioning from AFI to PMM phase, the feature $A$ increases accompanied by the broad band feature extending to low $E_B$, indicated by the red arrow in Fig.~\ref{fig_dosxps}(k), that produces a positive sign in $I_\text{PM}-I_\text{AFM}$.
-These behaviors in Fig.~\ref{fig_dosxps}(i) for \sroa and (o) for \srob well reproduce the observed spectral changes shown in Fig.~\ref{fig_exp}(b).
-The spectral evolution with the PMI to PMM transition can be found in Fig.~S4 of SM~\cite{sm}.
-Experimentally, the electrical resistivity of both compounds presents insulating behavior below $T_N$~\cite{Cao02,Chikara09,L_Li13,Fujiyama12}.
-Near $T_N$ the resistivity of \srob exhibits a sharp drop, whereas such a drop is not observed in \sroa, suggesting Slater-like and Mott-like character of the gap in the former and latter.
+These behaviors in Fig.~\ref{fig_dosxps}(i) for Sr$_{2}$IrO$_{4}$ and Fig.~\ref{fig_dosxps}(o) for Sr$_{3}$Ir$_{2}$O$_{7}$ well reproduce the observed spectral changes shown in Fig.~\ref{fig_exp}(b).
+The spectral evolution with the PMI-to-PMM transition can be found in Appendix B. Experimentally, the electrical resistivity of both compounds presents insulating behavior below $T_N$~\cite{Cao02,Chikara09,L_Li13,Fujiyama12}.
+Near $T_N$ the resistivity of Sr$_{3}$Ir$_{2}$O$_{7}$ exhibits a sharp drop, whereas such a drop is not observed in Sr$_{2}$IrO$_{4}$, suggesting Slater-like and Mott-like character of the gap in the former and latter.
 Our HAXPES result, with the support of the LDA+DMFT simulations, is consistent with the resistivity measurement.